 The easier question is what don’t they eat?

 If it flies, hops, or crawls and is unlucky enough to wander into the spider’s web, it’s a straight-up lunch, no questions asked.

 Some of the bigger individuals can even tackle animals like hummingbirds and frogs, though this isn’t too common since they don’t usually live to get that big.

 Yellow Spider Benefits

 This one is a highly useful little buddy to keep around since they’re veritable arachnoid ninjas.

 They’ll attack and eat virtually anything that moves, such as wasps, mosquitoes, butterflies, aphids, gnats, and so many more.

 This one is interesting too because while most species hang in the center of their webs, these ones hide off to the side.
-They are connected to the web by a thin strand of silk to ambush its prey quickly when it hits.
+They connect to the web by a thin strand of silk to ambush a prey quickly when it hits.

 The only problem is that they’ll also nosh on insects that are beneficial, like honey bees and butterflies if they get the chance.
 But honestly, the pros far outweigh the cons.

 Besides, this little fellow will have more than a choosy selection once the season gets into full swing.

 There are several different names the black and yellow spider can go by.
 Just to name a few, we have: